cboulay/SERF/README.md

 schema is installed and configured using (Django)[https://www.djangoproject.com/download/], a (Python)[https://www.python.org/]-based web framework.

-If you do not already have them installed, go ahead and install Python and Django.
+If you do not already have them installed, go ahead and install Python then Django.
 Note that I used Python 2.7.6 (via Canopy)[https://enthought.com/products/canopy/academic/] and Django 1.7b1 when writing this guide.

+As part of the Django installation, you should (setup your database)[https://docs.djangoproject.com/en/dev/topics/install/#database-installation].
+I used MySQL Community Server 5.6.17 (any DBMS should work, but converting Elizan data requires MySQL).
+I used the MyISAM storage engine (because InnoDB is harder to tweak for performance with Elizan data) and I used the [MySQL-Python](https://pypi.python.org/pypi/MySQL-python) connector.
+On a Mac, it may be necessary to add both the MySQL bin and lib directories to both the user path and system path.

 After Python and Django are installed, proceed with the Django tutorial (found on the Django website; not linked because they are version-specific).

-Exactly which database management system is theoretically not important, but I only tested against MySQL Community Server 5.6.17.
-Furthers, if you plan to convert from Elizan data then you should use MySQL.

-#### MySQL-Python & OSX

-If you are using MySQL then you will need to use [MySQL-Python](https://pypi.python.org/pypi/MySQL-python) to get Django to talk to the database back end.
-This can be rather tricky on a Mac.
-It seems that the MySQL bin and lib directories both need to be added to the path, and not just the user environment path but also the system path.
+Some key steps you’ll need (please consult Django documentation if these fail):
+1 - Create a database named `mysite`. e.g., `echo "create database mysite character set utf8” | mysql -uroot` 2 - Create the Django project. `django-admin.py startproject mysite` 3 - Edit mysite/mysite/settings.py to point to your database. `’ENGINE’: ‘django.db.backends.mysql’, ’NAME’: ‘mysite’, ’USER’: ‘root’, ‘HOST’: ’127.0.0.1’, ‘PORT’: ‘3306’`
+4 - Install the base Django tables. `python manage.py migrate`

 #### Other Python packages
 Canopy should contain all the packages you need.
 If not using Canopy,